 A remodel transformed the fire station in early 1990's to offer personal dorm rooms as women were entering the fire profession as opposed to the open barracks that commonly existed in the time period.
 As smoking became banned in the workplace the "smoking room" was converted to what is now the living space.

-As of 2017, Caldwell Fire Department has 39 positions and the busiest per station fire department in Idaho.
+As of 2020, Caldwell Fire Department has 43 positions and is the busiest per station fire department in Idaho.
 An average 24 hour shift will run 16 calls between 2 stations.
-The City of Caldwell is not slowing down in growth for the foreseeable future, call volume will enviably be on the increase as the population grows.
+As the City of Caldwell is not slowing down in growth for the foreseeable future, call volume will enviably be on the increase as the population grows.

-Looking into the future of Caldwell Fire, there are plans to build a third station to help with the expansion of Caldwell and improve response times in the affected area.
+Looking into the future of Caldwell Fire, a third station is being built to help with the expansion of Caldwell and improve response times in the affected area.
 With a new station will come more staff which should improve the number of calls per engine.
 We are looking forward to the growth of the Fire Department and what the future has in store.